 State-capped starting wages for teachers and support staff:

-Support Staff at $20.00 per hour minimum starting wage.
+All support staff and special education Paraeducators at $20.00 per hour minimum starting wage.

 In-Class Teachers & Special Education Teachers at $40.00 per hour minimum starting wage.